 - Roast for about 15-20 minutes or until bones and veggies have a nice brown roasted color

-- Add bones and vegetables to a crock pot or slow cooker
+- Add bones and vegetables to a stock pot or crock pot

-- Add 12 cups of water and turn on low for 24 hours
+- IF CROCKPOT: Add 12 cups of water and turn on low for 24 hours

 - Cool broth and strain out bones and vegetables

-- Add to mason jars leaving some room at the top for expansion or other containers and cool down before storing in fridge.
+- Add to mason jars or other containers and cool down before storing in fridge.